 Super Bowl champion and three-time Pro Bowl receiver Keyshawn Johnson is an NFL analyst on ESPN’s marquee, weekday football studio show NFL Live.
 Johnson also co-hosts ESPN Radio’s weekday morning show, Keyshawn, JWill & Zubin with Jay Williams and Zubin Mehenti.
 The show – which airs from 6-10 a.m.
 ET – is also simulcast on ESPN2 (6-8 a.m.) and ESPNEWS (6-10 a.m.).
 Johnson also regularly appears on Get Up, First Take and other TV and radio studio programming across the network.

-Johnson was a member of ESPN’s Sunday NFL Countdown and Monday Night Countdown shows from 2007-2015.
+For four years (2016-20), Johnson was the host for the daily morning show on ESPNLA 710 AM, ESPN’s owned station in Los Angeles, most recently with LZ Granderson and Travis Rodgers.
+Prior to that, Johnson was a member of ESPN’s Sunday NFL Countdown and Monday Night Countdown shows from 2007-15.
 During that time he also contributed to Super Bowl week coverage and other events.
-In 2016, the Southern California native and resident transitioned to his new Los Angeles-based role.

 Johnson made his ESPN debut as a guest analyst (while still a member of the Carolina Panthers) on the main set during the 2007 NFL Draft.
 He has served as a guest host on ESPN and ESPN Radio programs.
 His on-air contributions have extended well beyond football through wide-ranging features and as part of major event coverage on both ESPN and ABC, including the SportsCenter Who’s Now series in 2007 during which he, Kirk Herbstreit and Michael Wilbon helped determine the “Ultimate Sports Star.”